Ian-Ennis/SENG-LIVE-022122-phase-4/01-rails-fundamentals-and-crud/README.md

 ## Lecture Objectives

 - ✅ Explain "Convention Over Configuration" and why it’s important in Rails
 - ✅ Explain MVC and how it relates to Rails
-- ✅ Use `rails new` to create a Rails project
-- ✅ Configure CORS
-- ✅ Use Rails generators to create models, controllers and migrations
+- ✅ Use Rails generators to create new migrations
+- ✅ Add controller actions and routes for new API endpoints (production_roles, tickets, users)

 ## The Deliverables
 We've been hired by the Flatiron Theater Company to re-design its official website.
 The website should have a React front end and a Rails back end.